 This afternoon, we visit a nearby conservation sanctuary working to protect and sustain the mysterious Tasmanian Devil, and our visit offers a rare opportunity to see and learn about these hard-to-find nocturnal species that are endangered in the wild.
 The sanctuary is involved with breeding, release and re-introduction of Tasmanian devils, in addition to field monitoring of wild populations and orphan rehabilitation.
 It also houses the closely related spotted-tail and Eastern quolls, offering a trifecta of Tasmania’s three largest carnivorous marsupials.
 If our timing is right, we may even witness a feeding.

 Spanning nearly a quarter-million acres, Ikara-Flinders Ranges National Park is an ancient, semi-arid landscape of rocky mountain ranges, tree-dotted gorges and a wealth of seasonal wildlife.
 It has been the home of the Adnyamathanha people for tens of thousands of years, and the Wilpena Pound area, a natural circular mountain amphitheater, is known as Ikara, or “meeting place,” to its traditional inhabitants.
 The park holds many culturally significant sites, including ancient rock art, and during our visit, we'll discover the wealth of nature and human heritage that defines the region.
 Begin to get a feel for the Outback on an evening nature walk as we look for western gray kangaroos, wallaroos and emus.

 Day 18: Australian Outback / Private Flight to Kangaroo Island

 After breakfast, transfer back to the airport for our private chartered flight to Kangaroo Island.
 With more than 300 miles of coastline surrounded by turquoise waters, Australia’s third-largest island is famous for its pristine beaches, local wines and abundant wildlife that the island's isolation has naturally protected.
 “KI,” as it's known by locals, lies less than 10 miles off the mainland, but its offshore status helps sustain considerable numbers of native Australian species, including kangaroos, wallabies, echidnas, New Zealand fur seals, Australian sea lions and one of Australia’s largest koala populations.
 On arrival, we head to Duck Lagoon where we’ll do some birdwatching, seek out koalas and have an orientation to the island over a cup of tea.
 Then it’s off to Seal Bay Conservation Park for a private tour among Australian sea lions sprawled along a sandy beach— an endangered species nearly hunted to extinction in the 19th century.
 Today, about 800 of them thrive here, one of Australia’s largest sea lion colonies.
-We swatch pups nursing or playing in the surf, see old bulls scarred by territorial disputes, and learn about their unique breeding biology.
+We watch pups nursing or playing in the surf, see old bulls scarred by territorial disputes, and learn about their unique breeding biology.